pachi81/GlucoDataHandler/README.md

 The mobile version provides a tasker event plugin to handle these data in tasker.
 The wear version provides some complication, which can be used in every watchface with complication support.

+The wear version is a standalone version, you don´t need the mobile version, if you don´t have problems with the communication between the mobile and wear version of Juggluco.
+If you have any troubles or you can not install Juggluco on your mobile device for any reason, you can use my both apps which are also exchanging the glucodata broadcast.

 ## Installation
 ### Mobile
 Install the last released version and start it once.